Community Manager, Auntie Angela's top pet sitting tips

 Welcome to the first of many top tips from our Community Manager, Auntie Angela.
 You have to be a very special person to be Community Manager at TrustedHousesitters, which is why the title has been given to our very own full-time house and pet sitter, Angela.
 She’ll be sharing her top tips with you every month, and answering your most common questions; think of her as your house and pet sitting advisor.
 After all, she's the expert.

 So now it’s time to sit back, relax and hear some top tips from your wonderful Community Manager…

 Don’t feel like reading?
 Not to worry — watch the video instead!

 What is pet sitting?

 For those of you that haven’t done this before, you may ask “what is pet sitting?”.
 Well, pet sitting is a lifestyle choice.
 It’s a very fulfilling choice — especially as you get the opportunity to visit very different places which you may not have visited otherwise.
-For a single traveller, couples or even families, if your a pet lover there is nothing better than going into a home, making yourself at home and making your new found pets part of your life.
+For a single traveller, couples or even families, if you're a pet lover there is nothing better than going into a home, making yourself at home and making your newfound pets part of your life.
 Pet sitting opens so many doors — you really do connect with a community because you’re actually in a new community, living like a local.

 Who makes a good pet sitter?